Storsmeden

 Storsmeden is a mountain on the border of Dovre Municipality and Sel Municipality in Innlandet county, Norway.
 The 2016 m tall mountain is located in the Rondane mountains and inside the Rondane National Park, about 17 km northeast of the town of Otta and about 37 km southeast of the village of Dombås.
-The mountain is part of a group of mountains called Smiubelgen.
+The mountain is part of a group of mountains called Smiubelgin.
 It is surrounded by several other notable mountains including Digerronden, Veslesmeden, and Høgronden to the northeast, Rondeslottet to the east, Ljosåbelgen and Bråkdalsbelgen to the south, Sagtindan and Trolltinden to the west; Gråhøe and Vassberget to the northwest; and Stygghøin to the north.

 The mountain is easiest to access on its western ridge.
 Experienced hikers may access it via Veslesmeden by scrambling the eastern ridge.

 Name

 The meaning of the name is "the big blacksmith".